robertosalasdamian/website/content/authors/admin/_index.md

   url: https://www.mccormick.northwestern.edu/computer-science/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include artificial intelligence, cognition science, and education.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Cognition Science
-- Information Retrieval
+- Education

 # Education to show in About widget
 education: